niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/System-Design-Basic-Concepts/07-DataBase Platforms.md

 fundamental building block for a lot of distributed system.
 A lot of databases that will be following in the notes will be built on top of hadoop or big data processing done on hadoop.

 ## HBase
-A database build on top of Hadoop :)
+A database built on top of Hadoop :)

 1. allows for quick writes/key updates(even though hadoop is very slow on writes)
 	1. via LSM Trees